-3.1.2.2.2 Environment Analysis
+2.2.2.2 Environment Analysis

-The analysis of the Environment will be conducted following the AET approach (Table 4).
-The "Ergonomic Task Analysis" (AET) is a condition-related survey.
+The analysis of the Environment will be conducted following the AET approach (Table 5).The "Ergonomic Task Analysis" (AET) is a condition-related survey.
 The procedure aims at solving problems of work conditions and the determination of requirements.
 The AET classifies stress-types and stress-kinds, classifies stress levels, and stress duration using time or frequency classifications.
 The analysis is divided into the analysis of the work system (work objects, equipment and work environment, including physical/chemical environment, organization, remuneration and social interaction), the task analysis and the requirements analysis (Schlick et al., 2018) (

-Table 4).
+Table 5).
 By means of the AET analysis, relevant stressors of the work environment and task requirements can be detected.

 Work Objects

-System Equipment
+Equipment

 Physical, organisational and social environment

+Types of Objects

+INFORMATION INTAKE

+Information processing

+INFORMATION OUTPUT AND ACTION

-Table 4.
+Table 5.
 Structure of the AET